 adb shell "dumpsys activity | grep top-activity"

-This will give you the top active process with its app package name and PID.
+This will give you the top activities with the Android app package name and PID.
 You can use its PID to kill the process.

 "kill <PID>"